 The game ran for a few minutes during pre-show testing before the monitor died.
 Suspecting an HV shutdown, after a power cycle the monitor came back on but after a few minutes it shut down again.
 Subsequent power cycles didn't bring the monitor back, it was dead.
 There was no HV or neck glow so I pulled the chassis for repair.

-I started out with test point 3 in the manual, the horizontal LOPT drive signal.
+I moved on to test point 3 in the manual, the horizontal LOPT drive signal.
 The signal on the scope was pretty close to the example in the Hantarex manual thus the chassis was not in HV shutdown - the TDA2593 was outputting a signal.
 Moving forward to the drive transistor TR10 (BF419) found no collector output.
 Pulling out TR10 to test confirmed that the transistor was bad.
 Prior chassis such as the MTC-900 & MTC-90 utilized a BF459 for the line drive transistor so I had recycled spares for those transistors.
 Comparing the datasheet for the BF419 vs BF459, the major difference appeared to be that the BF419 was rated 250V and BF459 was rated 300V.
 Since the circuits were otherwise almost identical on previous chassis I theorized that the change to the lower voltage was for cost saving reasons and thus the BF459 would be a suitable alternative (I had not seen this transistor fail on any other chassis, mostly MTC-900 with BF459 fitted).
 Replacing the bad BF419 with a BF459 brought the chassis back to life.